 1. Aluminum – If there was a popularity contest for metal roofing, aluminum would be the clear winner.
 This material is lightweight, durable, and resistant to rust – the perfect trifecta!

-2. Copper – Copper is distinguishable by its shiny-like-a-penny exterior.
+2. Copper – Copper roofing is distinguishable by its shiny-like-a-penny exterior.
 Over time, copper changes to a blue-green color.
-But, it will last a lifetime and is not prone to damage of any kind.
+But, it will last a lifetime and is not prone to damages of any kind.

 Metal Roof Designs to Choose From

 While metal roofing had a reputation for being on barns or outdoor structures in the past, today’s styles successfully distinguish it from the past.

 These styles go beyond the country or farmhouse style and stretch into modern commercial and residential applications across the country.